JipingZhang02/cse232b_project/readme.txt

     <mode> can be "xpath", "xquery" or "ms3"
         if "-mode <mode>" does not exist in args, the mode will be milestone3 by default if input_query_file_path is not specified
-        it is "./input.txt" by default
-    if output_xml_file_path is not specified
+        it is "./xpath.txt" by default in "xpath" mode, "./xquery.txt" by default in "xquery" and "ms3" mode if output_xml_file_path is not specified
         it is "./output.xml" by default